docentovich/gsk-wp/app/back/public/wp-content/plugins/wp-rest-yoast-meta/readme.txt

 1. The WP REST API output for the Hello World post example.

 == Changelog ==
+= 2020.2.0 =
+Release Date: April 30th, 2020

+Bugfix: Added support for Yaost SEO 14.0, which has done an extensive rebuild of code.

 = 2020.1.0 =
 Release Date: January 16th, 2020